Farm at the Arboretum

 - Park in the lot and enter the Bee Center or Red Barn.

-Home to the historic Red Barn, the Bee Center, demonstration plots and the Myers Education Center, the Arboretum’s Farm at the Arb connects people with the food they eat through interpretive exhibits highlighting Minnesota-grown crops, fruits and vegetables.
+Home to the historic Red Barn, the Bee Center, the Myers Education Center and demonstration plots, the Arboretum’s Farm at the Arb connects people with the food they eat through interpretive exhibits highlighting Minnesota-grown crops, fruits and vegetables.
 Displays include vegetable gardens, as well as fields of soybeans, corn and sunflowers, and newer crops, like kernza.
-Visitors can also use the Farm Crawl: Corn & More feature on a smartphone to see what is currently growing on the Farm.
-Note this feature works best June-October.